jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 6) More: It can download and modify the personal net disk and view the internal sharing;

-7) There are actions such as “Sharing Setting”, “Download”, “Upload” and “Rename” in the list of folders; it can set “Open to the User Logged in”, “Open to the Organization” and “Open to the Specified User” through “Sharing Setting”;
+7) There are actions such as "Sharing Setting", "Download", "Upload" and "Rename" in the list of folders; it can set "Open to the User Logged in", "Open to the Organization" and "Open to the Specified User" through "Sharing Setting";

-8) When you enter the list of files, you can conduct “Download”, “Preview” and “Send an Email” and “Rename” to a single file; click **Send an Email**, it will jump to the “Writing an Email” Page, and the file will be attached automatically, you can just write the email content.
+8) When you enter the list of files, you can conduct "Download", "Preview" and "Send an Email" and "Rename" to a single file; click **Send an Email**, it will jump to the "Writing an Email" Page, and the file will be attached automatically, you can just write the email content.

 1.20.3 What is the file transfer station and what is the function of it?